PFA Charity Assistant Director of Education Oshor Williams on the value of the course to players past and present.

 Following the positive impact of the pilot we have continued our support as main sponsors of the On the Board programme and it is hard to believe that 44 PFA members have already graduated from the course – with many progressing into areas of board and committee representation.

-“Preparing our members for future board and committee representation”
+“Preparing players for future board and committee representation”